Miss USA Noelia Voigt resigns title on mental health grounds - MyJoyOnline

 "Prioritise your mental health, advocate for yourself and others by using your voice and never be afraid of what the future holds, even if it feels uncertain," she said.

-She expressed her gratitude for her nine months as Miss USA, which she said gave her a "platform ... to make a difference" as well as realise a "lifelong dream" and meeting "people all over the world."
+She expressed her gratitude for her seven months as Miss USA, which she said gave her a "platform ... to make a difference" as well as realise a "lifelong dream" and meet "people all over the world."

 Miss USA thanked Ms Voigt and said on Instagram that "the well-being of our titleholders is a top priority".